section-engineering-education/engineering-education/articles/problem-framing/index.md

 •	What is the source of the organization's data?

-•	Will the data have an impact on the problem's decision making?
+•	Will the data have an impact on the problem's decision-making?

 We should also think about potential bias in data at this stage.
 The data we feed our model may be biased in one way or another.
 As such, biased data will affect the quality of the predictions made.
 The predictions may not reflect the real-world nature of consumers of the organization's product.
 This would provide an underwhelming experience for the organization.
 In such an environment, such experiences tend to prove costly since they may translate into losses.

 It is also worth considering the ethical and legal implications of obtaining the desired data.
-We would need to understand whether the data we seek has sensitive information about potential clients that might end up infringing the rights of individuals.
+We would need to understand whether the data we seek has sensitive information about potential clients that might infringe individuals' rights.
 Are there aspects of the data that would be considered to be illegal?
 Are the methods of data collection legal too?

 We should also consider the integrity of data.
 Is the data we are collecting both accurate and consistent?
 How do we ensure that the data is not degraded or compromised as it moves through a pipeline to another?
 How many people have access to said data?
 Data storage should also be considered.
 Would it be expensive to store data?
 Does the organization possess the adequate infrastructure to store the required data?
 Is the right data being collected?
 Is it stored in the right form?

-As such, a data strategy should be clearly defined to avoid ending up on the wrong side of the above-mentioned points.
+As such, a data strategy should be clearly defined to avoid ending up on the wrong side of the points mentioned above.
 It would also help to avoid collecting unnecessary data.
 It could help deal with missing data, outliers as well as preventing gaps in data entirely.
 This would help maintain high standards of data quality, integrity, and consistency.

 #### Beginning with a simple model

 To allow for a not only explainable but interpretable model, one may consider using a simple model at this stage.
-A simple model may be described as one with the least possible complexity required to correctly carry out a task.
+A simple model may be described as one with the least possible complexity required to carry out a task correctly.
 The use of such a model allows for controllable debugging.
 Simple models also provide a good baseline.
 They can help evaluate whether there is a need for a more complex model.
 Complex models provide less explainability.
 They are harder and take longer to train compared to simple ones.
-If the need for more complexity is justified, it may be implemented later on.
+If the need for more complexity is justified, one may implement it later on.

 We should also assess the ability of a model to learn.
-It is important to point out the sections of our problem that might make learning difficult.
+It is essential to point out the sections of our problem that might make learning difficult.
 A few factors that might be responsible for such difficulty include:

 •	The number of examples in a training set.
 If the number is low, the model's ability to learn will be impacted due to inadequate data.

-•	Noise. the learning process will be impacted if the examples contain too much noise.
+•	Noise.
+The learning process will be impacted if the examples contain too much noise.

 •	Performance on training data contrasts performance on unseen data.
 Performing poorly on unseen data means the model struggles to generalize to new data.
 A reason for such might be [overfitting](/engineering-education/regularization-to-prevent-overfitting/).